 Even if they don’t, not all is lost.
 Get the word out there by writing up a new press release and sending it out.
 Put it up on your website and Twitter accounts that the info is wrong.
 Don’t just let it slip away unnoticed as your customers might continue to believe the bad info is real.

-Remember the Red Cross gaffe a few months ago?
-They managed to take that goof and turn it into a lot of donations toward their cause.
+The Red Cross did this awhile ago.
+They managed to take a goof and turn it into a lot of donations toward their cause.
 You may be able to do the same thing with your little error.
 If you see an opportunity to tease yourself about it, then go for it.

 Many consumers appreciate a little self-deprecation.
 It reminds them that no matter how big a company is, it’s still run by humans, and humans make mistakes!
 If this happens to you, don’t try to escape it, embrace it and remind everyone that the people behind your business are just as human as everyone else.